ISISComputingGroup/ibex_developers_manual/doc/tools/archive_tools/Restore-Motor-Positions-from-Archive.md

 It should also produce a log in the `var\logs` directory listing the redefines and summary table.

-## Oh no!
-I've just truncated my database and don't have positions anymore!
+## Instrument database has been truncated since the restore time

-Don't panic.
 You can reimport a database dump by:

 1) Copying the MySQL dump file from `\\isis\inst$\backups$\stage-deleted\ndxinstrument\` to `\instrument\var\tmp\`
 2) from `\instrument\apps\mysql\bin\`, run `mysql.exe -u root -p < \instrument\var\tmp\<dumpfile>` - this will take a fairly long time for large databases.